orndorffgrant/orndorffgrant/README.md

 ### Hey I'm Grant

 Checkout (ha) some of my projects below.
-Or maybe visit my [website](https://orndorffgrant.com/) where I talk about tech.
+Or maybe visit my [website](https://orndorffgrant.com/) where I talk about tech (occasionally).
 Or don't - that's cool too.

 Some things I'm excited about or learning about:
 - 📨 Talking on the [Matrix](https://matrix.org/): Reach me at [@orndorffgrant:matrix.org](https://matrix.to/#/@orndorffgrant:matrix.org)